-If you find yourself breaking out around the same time each month, it may be related to your menstrual cycle and hormonal fluctuations.
+If you find yourself breaking out around the same time each month, it may be related to your period and hormonal fluctuations.
 At the beginning of the third week of a woman’s cycle (about 2 weeks before your period starts), the sex hormones progesterone and estrogen decrease (if no egg has been fertilized), and there is an increase in the effect of testosterone.
 Combined with bacteria and inflammation, these hormonal changes trigger the production of sebum leading to pimples and cysts.
 Excess oils on the skin and hair follicles provide the perfect breeding ground for bacteria and clogged follicles.
-The lower half of the cheeks, the chin, and the jawline region are the most common areas for hormonal breakouts.
+The lower half of the cheeks, the chin, and the jawline region are the most common areas for hormonal acne breakouts.

 Controlling Acne During Your Period